James Ward's "Other Books"

 An Evening at the Beach is a collection of 27 short stories in different genres.
 One - ' 'London Virgin' - won the Republic of Ireland Writer's Club prize in 2009.
 Another, 'The Bacchae' was highly commended by Aesthetica magazine in 2010.
 'In Munro House' won the Dark Tales competition, and was subsequently published in that magazine's collection.
 Of all the stories in this book, however, the author's favourite is probably 'The Utter Tat Milk Jug'.
 Which never won anything!

-A New Theory of Justice and Other Essays consists of four articles, each of which attempts to break new ground in philosophy.
+A New Theory of Justice and Other Essays consists of six essays, each of which attempts to break new ground in philosophy.
 Altogether, it runs to just over 40,000 words – just over half the length of an average novel.
 More details can be found on Amazon.
-Click on the cover if you are interested.
+Click on the cover if you are interest

 The Latest Noel and Metals of the Future are two volumes of poetry.
 All poems are different, and, as rule, there is not much to be said about collections.
 And even among professional writers, poetry is a minority interest.
 However, it is probably more durable than novel-writing; it likely takes more skill, and it probably says important things that philosophy can't.
 Which is not to say that any of the poems in either of these books is any good.
 In the author's defence, they weren't written for a profit!